Skip to Main Content

 INJUNCTIVE RELIEF / APPEALS / BULLYING

-phillips, hunt, walker & hanna Melissia Thomas on behalf of Aria Jewett v.
+phillips, hunt & walker Melissia Thomas on behalf of Aria Jewett v.
 Paris Cannon – Injunctive Relief Won for Client, Reversed on Appeal with Compelling Argument by the Court (2013)

 After a violent attack on our client, Aria Jewett, a middle school student in Jacksonville, we were hired to get an injuction against the bully.
 More threats were being made and the Duval County School System was doing little about it.
 After a one day trial, a judge said he’d seen enough.
 He banned the teenage attacker from the public schools in the entire county.
 “This child is a threat to all of the children at any school.
 The injunction is a permanent injunction barring this child from returning to any public school in Duval County,” Davis wrote in his ruling.